songrise/CLIP-Count/README.md

 pip install ftfy regex tqdm
 pip install git+https://github.com/openai/CLIP.git
 ```
-**Data:** We conduct experiments over three datasets, you can downloaded and use whichever you would like to test.
+**Data:** We conduct experiments over three datasets, you can download and use whichever you would like to test.
 The three dataset could be downloaded at: [FSC-147](https://github.com/cvlab-stonybrook/LearningToCountEverything) | [CARPK](https://lafi.github.io/LPN/) | [ShanghaiTech](https://www.kaggle.com/datasets/tthien/shanghaitech).
 Notice that you have to download the annoations of FSC-147 separately from [their repo](https://github.com/cvlab-stonybrook/LearningToCountEverything/tree/master/data).